 Potty training — a monumental milestone in both the life of a parent and a child.
-When the time has come to take that first big step towards independence (the first of many), it’s helpful to have the all of the proper tools for success at your disposal.
+Is your child showing the readiness signs for potty training?
+When the time has come to take that first big step towards independence (the first of many), it’s helpful to have all of the proper tools for success at your disposal.
 If you want to survive without pulling every strand of hair from your head, that is.
-Check out some of our potty training must-haves below!
+Check out some of our potty training product must-haves below!

 A Kid-Friendly Potty